Unboxed-Software/solana-course/content/non-transferable-token.md

 Now run `npm start`.
 We should see the console log of transaction failure along with program logs.

 That's it!
-We have successfully created a non transferable mint.
+We have successfully created a non-transferable mint.
 If you are stuck at any point, you can find the working code on the `solution` branch of [this repository](https://github.com/Unboxed-Software/non-transferable-token.git).